Today’s procurement professionals need to deliver across three areas, they must:

 - Incomplete vendor information, resulting in valuable time being spent chasing data

 - Disjointed vendor onboarding processes causing frustrated relationships

 - Difficulty tracking deliverables and holding stakeholders to account

 - An inability to collaborate effectively with other areas of the business

-By supporting your Procurement team with the right technology, you can help them to achieve the visibility and accuracy they need.
+By supporting your team with the right technology, you can help them to build effective procurement strategies.
 In this article, we take a look at how Procurement teams can benefit specifically from using Gatekeeper.

 1. Save valuable time instead of manually chasing vendor information